Registration over; early voting begins

 “It's a very important election,” Pretzer added.
 “We elect our local leaders, our school board leaders... our infrastructure in the county.”

 In Chase County, that means 10 positions in various school boards.
-Matfield Green has a mayor's race and five open city council seats.
-But two names will have to be written in, due to a lack of candidates.
+Strong City will elect a mayor and three open city council seats.

 The Lyon County ballot includes three seats on the Emporia City Commission and three at-large places on the Emporia school board.
 Mayoral positions also are open in Americus, Bushong, Neosho Rapids and Reading.